CERTCC/Vultron/docs/process_models/report_management.md

 transitions in the corresponding DFA.

--   A Participant's RM process begins when the Participant
+-   A Participant's RM process begins when the Participant _receive_s a report.
-    $receive$s a report.

--   Each Participant SHOULD subject each $Received$ report to some sort of validation process, resulting in the report being designated as
-    $valid$ or $invalid$ based on the Participant's particular criteria.
+-   Each Participant SHOULD subject each _Received_ report to some sort of validation process, resulting in the report being designated as _valid_ or _invalid_ based on the Participant's particular criteria.

-In other words, the $Received$ state corresponds to the Validation phase of *The CERT Guide to Coordinated Vulnerability Disclosure* [@householder2017cert].
+In other words, the _Received_ state corresponds to the Validation phase of *The CERT Guide to Coordinated Vulnerability Disclosure* [@householder2017cert].

--   For $Valid$ reports, the Participant SHOULD perform a prioritization evaluation to decide whether to $accept$ or $defer$ the report for further work.
+-   For _Valid_ reports, the Participant SHOULD perform a prioritization evaluation to decide whether to _accept_ or _defer_ the report for further work.

-Similarly, the $Valid$ state is equivalent to the Prioritization (Triage) phase of the *CVD Guide* [@householder2017cert].
+Similarly, the _Valid_ state is equivalent to the Prioritization (Triage) phase of the *CVD Guide* [@householder2017cert].
 The SSVC model is illustrative here, although any prioritization scheme could be